 And if Lima is your first stop on that epic trip to Machu Picchu, then I hope my guide to Cusco, Peru can help you out, or read more about how to visit Machu Picchu on a budget.
 And of course, beyond Machu Picchu, there are plenty of other interesting things to do in Peru like the Cordillera Blanca, Laguna Paron, or hiking to Laguna 69 (any hiker’s dream and of course mine too!).

 Traveling to other parts of Peru?
-Don’t miss my comprehensive guide for traveling to Peru with all the information you need to plan a better trip.
-Be sure to book your room from Booking.com now to save on the best Lima and Peru hotels.
+Be sure to book your room from Booking.com now to save on the best Lima hostels and hotels.
 If you are staying for a few weeks, I highly recommend looking into Airbnb units.
+And don’t forget to purchase international travel insurance for Peru to protect yourself against injury, theft, and sickness.
+I use and recommend World Nomads.

 Did you enjoy this post about the best food tours in Lima?
 Take a moment to share it on Pinterest, Facebook, or Twitter.
 Thanks!